ical10/rizal.github.io/_portfolio/kanbancoder.md

 link: https://kanbancoder-red.web.app/
 ---

 This web app mimics the functionalities of Trello-like kanban board.
 Logged user will be able to create its own tasks based on its stage (Backlog, Todo, Doing, Completed).
-The tasks of other users will be shown as well in the board, but logged user is only aauthorised to perform operations on his/her own tasks.
+The tasks of other users will be shown as well in the board, but logged user is only authorised to perform operations on his/her own tasks.

 Click on the gif below to view a short demo of this app.